Aquila, Veracruz

-Aquila Municipality is a municipality in Veracruz, Mexico.
+Aquila is a municipality in the Mexican state of Veracruz.
 It is located about 136 km from state capital Xalapa to the south-west.
 It has a surface of 35.37 km2.
 It is located at 18°48′N 97°18′W.

-Borders
+Geography

-Aquila Municipality is delimited to the north by Puebla State, to the east by Maltrata Municipality, to the south by Acultzingo Municipality and to the west by Puebla State.
+The municipality of Aquila is delimited to the north by the state of Puebla, to the east by Maltrata, to the south by Acultzingo and to the west by Puebla.